Jim Haynes (writer)

-Jim Haynes OAM (born 1948, Sydney) is an Australian entertainer, bush poet, historian and songwriter.
+Jim Haynes OAM (born 1948) is an Australian entertainer, bush poet, historian and songwriter.
 As of May 2025, he has published more than 30 books, all of which focus on Australian history, Australiana and bush poetry.
 As a musician, he is best known for the songs "Mow Ya Lawn" (1989), "Don't Call Wagga Wagga Wagga" (1994) and "Since Cheryl Went Feral" (1997).
 In 2016 he received a Medal of the Order of Australia for service to the performing arts as part of the Australia Day Honours.

 Early life and career

-Haynes' father was a Royal Navy officer stationed in Australia during the Second World War.
+Born in 1948 in Sydney, Haynes' father was a Royal Navy officer stationed in Australia during the Second World War.
 After the war, he settled there with Haynes' mother, also a British migrant, who he had met during his service.
 Haynes grew up in Botany, New South Wales and attended Sydney Boys High School and Sydney Teachers College.
 He later earned two master's degrees in literature, one each from the University of New England and the University of Wales.

 Haynes worked as an English teacher at Macintyre High School, Inverell High School and Gunnedah High School, as well as in Menindee.
 He was one of the original staff members at Macintyre, which opened in 1974.
 He retired from teaching to work full-time as a musician in 1988.